Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 Asking for feedback and questions - https://github.com/Konsing/ECS-179-Final-Project/blob/main/PunchHell/Documents/Evidence%20of%20Producer%20role/Screenshot%202024-03-22%20142955.png

-**Needless to say, the initial conception of almost every aspect of the game (except the decision on the genre and theme of the game) came from me.
-I also acted as the producer in this initial state, contacting and representing my group during peer review.**
+Needless to say, the initial conception of almost every aspect of the game (except the decision on the genre and theme of the game) came from me.
+I also acted as the producer in this initial state, contacting and representing my group during peer review.

 Discord message - https://github.com/Konsing/ECS-179-Final-Project/blob/main/PunchHell/Documents/Evidence%20of%20Producer%20role/Screenshot%202024-03-22%20143018.png

 Ultimately, many features were either not implemented or only only partially implemented.
 Here is a list of a few of them (others can be found in the directory: https://github.com/Konsing/ECS-179-Final-Project/tree/main/PunchHell/Documents)

-- The 10,000 word plot and gameplay design
+-The 10,000 word plot and gameplay design

-- the stages of implementation
+-the stages of implementation

-- Enemy and boss designs
+-Enemy and boss designs

-- level designs
+-level designs

-- player abilities
+-player abilities

-- projectile mechanics
+-projectile mechanics

-- sound designs
+-sound designs

-- background style
+-background style

-- Mission UI format
+-Mission UI format

-### Work I did...again
+**Work I did...again**
 Unfortunately, by the time the group had finished with other classes, the depth of the game became too overwhelming to handle within the remaining timeframe.
 Due to many sudden complaints of misunderstanding and miscommunication, I reworked the game from the ground up with more simplicity.
 I contributed a lot more to other roles in reworking the game, including sprite design and UI.
 Again, most of my unused designs and descriptions are found within any folder within the Documents Directory.

 Simpiler story - https://github.com/Konsing/ECS-179-Final-Project/tree/main/PunchHell/Documents/Plot